Niopek-Lab/POGO_PANCE/README.md

 ### Nanopore Data Analysis

-Raw sequencing input data can be found in the Zenodo repository at [insert link here].
+Raw sequencing input data can be found in the [Zenodo repository](https://doi.org/10.5281/zenodo.15650047).

 #### Sequencing & Basecalling